ifeanyiecheruo/jenerate/README.md

 ## Concepts

-The generator works by scanning a folder for [HTNL files](https://en.wikipedia.org/wiki/HTML), optionally processing them, and copying the result (including dependencies) to a destination.
+The generator works by scanning a folder for [HTML files](https://en.wikipedia.org/wiki/HTML), optionally processing them, and copying the result (including dependencies) to a destination.
 Processing includes...

 - Pasting common snippets into HTML files for content that needs be consistent on multiple pages; think banners or a navigation menu.